lucbellefeuille/MobRepeller/README.md

 Starter cores (Clay, Coal, Hay) give 25m, then Iron 50m, Gold 100m, Diamond 150m.
 A floating hologram shows the tier and range.
 Totems register when you finish the cross; breaking any arm/center near the core removes it (and its hologram).

 Hostiles include vanilla Monsters and creatures from popular packs like Lycanites Mobs, Ice and Fire: Dragons, Advent of Ascension (AoA3), The Twilight Forest, Mowzie’s Mobs, Grimoire of Gaia, Primitive Mobs, DivineRPG, The Betweenlands, The Erebus, AbyssalCraft, Fossils and Archeology Revival, and Tropicraft.
-Neutral/ambient frameworks—CustomNPCs, Citizens, MineColonies, Animania, Chococraft, Forestry (bees/butterflies), OpenBlocks utilities, Oceanic Expanse, Aquatic Odyssey, Better Animals Plus, Exotic Birds, Aquaculture 2, ZAWA (Zoo & Wild Animals), Mystical Wildlife, MyPet—are whitelisted and never shoved.
+Neutral/ambient frameworks—CustomNPCs, Citizens, MineColonies, Animania, Chococraft, Oceanic Expanse, Aquatic Abyss, Better Animals Plus, Exotic Birds, ZAWA (Zoo & Wild Animals), Mystical Wildlife, MyPet—are whitelisted and never shoved.

 Players get a first-join guide book and a one-time tip on their first core block.
 Admins tune ranges, hostile/whitelist sets, and hologram height in config.yml.
 Simple.